bucanero/pkgi-ps3/README.md

 - [YA2D lib](https://github.com/bucanero/ya2d_ps3) (an extended version from my repo)
 - [dbglogger lib](https://github.com/bucanero/psl1ght-libs/tree/master/dbglogger) (my own debug logging library)

-Run `make` to create a debug build, or `make -DCMAKE_BUILD_TYPE=Release` to create an optimized release build.
+Run `make` to create a release build.

-After than run `make pkg` to create a pkg install file.
-You can set environment variable `PS3LOAD` (before running `make`) to the PS3's IP address
+After than run `make pkg` to create a `pkg` install file.
+You can also set the environment variable `PS3LOAD=tcp:x.x.x.x` to the PS3's IP address
-, that will allow to use `make run` for sending `pkgi-ps3.self` file directly to the PS3Load listener.
+; that will allow to use `make run` and send `pkgi-ps3.self` directly to the PS3Load listener.

 To enable debugging logging pass `-DPKGI_ENABLE_LOGGING=ON` argument to make.
 Then application will send debug messages to UDP multicast address 239.255.0.100:30000.
 To receive them you can use [socat][] on your PC: